 Supplemental wages, or payments made in addition to an employee’s ordinary wages, are in a league of their own when it comes to taxes and government regulations.
 They are subject to Social Security and Medicare taxes, separate state-specific withholding practices and state labor department requirements, increasing the complexity of compliance.

 Staying compliant is complex, but it’s never been so important, due to increased Department of Labor crackdowns on wage and hour violations under the Fair Labor Standards Act, there has never been a more critical time to understand supplemental wages.
-With audits and investigations becoming more and more common thanks to increased IRS funding, the consequences for mishandling supplemental wages are more serious than ever.
+And with audits and investigations becoming more and more common thanks to increased IRS funding, the consequences for mishandling supplemental wages are more serious than ever.

 Quick facts about supplemental wages